 Methadone is a prescription medication used in the treatment of heroin and other opioid addiction.
 It is also used to manage moderate to severe pain that has not responded to other treatment methods.
 This drug is a Schedule II substance and is only available via prescription.

 This medication is typically prescribed in tablet, liquid, or powder form.
 Methadone is considered an opioid agonist, meaning that it acts on the opioid receptors in the brain to reduce pain.
 However, methadone also works to block the euphoric feelings of drugs like heroin.
 This means that it can provide both the pain-relieving effects of an opioid while also helping to prevent further opioid use in individuals who are addicted to opiates.

 While methadone is considered safer and less addictive than other opioids, it still comes with the potential for use and addiction.
 People who use methadone often take large amounts of the drug at once to experience the euphoric effects it can cause.
 Unfortunately, doing so drastically increases the risk of negative side effects and even overdose.
 Mixing methadone with alcohol only heightens the possibility that someone will experience these negative side effects.

 Side Effects Of Mixing Methadone And Alcohol

 When used responsibly, alcohol and methadone both can provide a number of benefits.
-However, when used in excess or when combined, these two substances can become dangerous and even deadly.
+However, these two substances can become dangerous and even deadly when used in excess or combined.

 Potential side effects of mixing methadone and alcohol include: